-Red pandas exist in the shadow of giant pandas, but they were actually the first animals to be called "panda."
+Red pandas have historically lived in the shadow of giant pandas, but they were actually the first of the two species to be discovered, and to be called "panda."
 In the past, red pandas have been classified with the bear family (which includes giant pandas) and with procyonids (a family that includes raccoons).
 Today, they are classified as the sole species in family Ailuridae.

 Red pandas are engaging, bamboo-eating animals that resemble raccoons and share parts of their Asian habitats with giant pandas.
 Although not "giant," the red panda is an endangered species that also deserves scientific and conservation attention, as well as wider recognition among the public.

 Red pandas have striking red coats and reddish-brown tear marks from the eyes to the corner of the mouth.
 They are especially vibrant during winter time: As their coats redden and thicken, they become easily visible on even the coldest January day.

 Rusty is now back in his exhibit on Asia Trail with Shama.
 The first thing that got his attention was the fruit and bamboo.
 Next he engaged Shama in typical play behavior.
 Curious Rusty followed Shama when she went back to her off-exhibit area and then back out again.

 Rusty continues to eat, drink, and behave normally.
 He’s been happy to interact with the animal care team, and his keepers who visited him regularly at the vet hospital.

 The trees and plants in and around the enclosure have been trimmed significantly, the hotwire in the exhibit has been assessed and augmented where necessary, and an additional wall has been built next to the upper part of the viewer balcony.
 Animal care staff will continue to monitor Rusty and the exhibit.